 Emerging architecture is a process that results from the incremental building of software.
 After the initial startup, the project goes through a series of iterations that include design, coding, and testing.
 Every iteration produces a deliverable but incomplete version of the system.

 Current thinking on architecture assumes that your design will evolve over time.
 You cannot know everything you need to know up front to fully architect your system.
 You should architect and design software solutions with evolution in mind.
-This way, you will be able to adapt to requirements that are not fully known at the start of design process.
+This way, you will be able to adapt to requirements that are not fully known at the start of the design process.
 Following common architectural principles leads to decisions that result in clean, maintainable applications.

 To reach our goals and with maintainability in mind, after a couple of iterations, we settled on Clean Architecture.
 The term Clean architecture applies to applications built using Domain-Driven Design (DDD) principles.
 Domain-Driven Design (DDD) is a proven approach to writing software, which deals with complex business requirements.

-Clean architecture puts business logic and the application model at the center of the application.
+Clean architecture puts business logic and the application model at the centre of the application.
 Instead of having business logic depend on data access or other infrastructure concerns, this dependency inverts.
 Infrastructure and implementation details depend on the Application Core.

 We achieve this by defining abstractions, or interfaces, in the Application Core.
 They are then implemented by types defined in the Infrastructure layer.
 A common way of visualizing this architecture is to use a series of concentric circles, like an onion.

-This architecture represents Umbraco CMS web app.
+This architecture represents the Umbraco CMS web app.
 It is optimal for high-traffic sites and configured to scale.
 It uses two web apps: one for our front-end app and other for Umbraco back-office.
 They are deployed in a single region with autoscaling enabled.
 With scaling enabled, we easily address high-traffic periods.

 “DevOps” is the integration of development and operation tasks to develop software efficiently.
 This workflow enables us to develop an app, deploy it, and learn from production.
 We change it in response to what we learned, and repeat the cycle quickly and reliably.